PhilipMay/may-la-hugo/content/en/machine-learning/optuna.md

 ## More Topics / To-do
 - choose HP space
+  - when to use category
+  - when to use step
+  - how many?
 - monitor HP space / slice plot
 - monitor training
 - only train for x non failed iteration